Resources.

 e-Drive (Equity boards)

-Facebook Marketplace for low-cost resources
+Facebook Marketplace for low-cost books and educational resources

 2. Keep Your Agent Updated